caseyhenderson/caseyhenderson.github.io/_posts/2020-07-28-swiftUIAYearOn.markdown

 ```

 As I developed my application, I encountered more and more different UI elements and new ways of doing things.
-These included the '.sheet' modal, a way of modallly presenting a view controller over another view (like present() in UIKit) - only of course without mentioning view controllers.
+These included the '.sheet' modal, a way of modally presenting a view controller over another view (like present() in UIKit) - only of course without mentioning view controllers.
 Instead, the simple View is the order of the day in SwiftUI, in all its many forms.
 One of the most common forms of this can be seen below.

 ```